staticdev/git-portfolio/README.rst

    $ gitp create issues  # create same issue for all projects
    $ gitp checkout -b new-branch  # checks out new branch new-branch in all projects
+   $ gitp poetry version minor  # bumps minor version of all projects that have pyproject.toml version

 .. end-basic-usage